qvn/GitPages/_posts/2013-09-30-Heat-Trasfer-Coefficient-For-Steam-Out-Scenario.md

 $$\frac{dx}{k_{steel}}=\frac{0.156}{9.4}=1.662 \times 10^{-3}\;  \frac{hr\cdot ft^2\cdot F}{btu} $$

-The term $$dx\k_{steel}$$ is also the expression for thermal resistance.
+The term $$dx/k_{steel}$$ is also the expression for thermal resistance.
 Looks like because we have a very thin steel plate, the thermal resistance is minimal.
 We could have ignored this term entirely.

 ### Steam Convection
 Let’s take a look at what we know about these coefficients.